 The brachial plexus is a network of nerves that stretches roughly between the chest and shoulder blade.
 Its function is to send signals from the spine to the shoulder, arm, hand and fingers.

-An injury to the brachial plexus can leave a victim with permanent nerve damage, paralyses and serious medical conditions such as Erb's palsy.
+An injury to the brachial plexus can leave a victim with permanent nerve damage, paralysis and serious medical conditions such as Erb’s palsy.

 When such birth complications arise, delivery room personnel must adhere to a strict set of protocols or risk injuring the child.
 When obstetricians and other medical professionals are negligent in their care, a child may be left with a serious medical condition and a lifetime of hardship and lost opportunities.
 The impacted families have the right to pursue legal action.

-At the Law Office of John A. Caputo, in Pittsburgh, we stand up for children who have suffered due to brachial plexus injuries and other birth injuries.
-With decades of legal experience medical malpractice lawyer John A. Caputo is prepared to protect your rights in this serious legal matter.
+At John A. Caputo & Associates, P.C., in Pittsburgh, we stand up for children who have suffered due to brachial plexus injuries and other birth injuries.
+With decades of legal experience, medical malpractice lawyer John A. Caputo, is prepared to protect your rights in this serious legal matter.